Ruth Murray-Clay: Public life

-Murray-Clay came into the public spotlight in 2015 after Buzzfeed released a story detailing astronomer Geoffrey Marcy's sexual harassment of women and the university's apparent inaction, ultimately leading to Marcy's resignation.
-Murray-Clay, who was a student at University of California, Berkeley during the time harassment was taking place, came forward to describe her attempts to stop the harassment and the lack of action by university officials.
+Murray-Clay came into the public spotlight in 2015 after BuzzFeed released a story detailing astronomer Geoffrey Marcy's sexual harassment of women and the university's apparent inaction, ultimately leading to Marcy's resignation.
+Murray-Clay, who was a student at University of California, Berkeley during the period of harassment, came forward to describe her attempts to stop the harassment and the lack of action by university officials.
 Her involvement is credited with helping to bring attention to sexual harassment in the field of astronomy.